utshomax/postman-docs/src/pages/docs/sending-requests/examples.md

 1. (Optional) Select the **Watch collection** checkbox to be notified when there are changes to the collection that the example is in.
 1. Select **Comment** to add your comment.

+> You can learn more about [using comments to collaborate on examples](/docs/collaborating-in-postman/working-with-your-team/discussing-your-work/).

 ## Duplicating an example

 Duplicate an example to add a new example using an existing example as a base.
 You can then edit the copied example to change the name, status code, or any other part of the request or response.